www.wormx.org www.wormcontrol.org www.controlworms.org

 The effects of refeeding on endocrine responses in the chronically undernourished horse.
 MD Ag.
 Exp.
 Station grant.
 Fall 2002. $40,000.
 Collaborator only, Tom Hartsock, PI.

 Integrating condensed tannins into grazing programs for sustainable parasite control in goats.
-Co-PI; Collaboration with Mississippi State University Vet School and Animal and Dairy Sciences Department.
-Southern region SARE-UMES PDP Grant, $149,249.
+Co-PI; Collaboration with Mississippi State University.
+USDA Southern SARE-PDP Grant, $149,249.
 Summer 2002.
-Pre-proposal was accepted for full proposal - due Winter 2002.
+Pre-proposal was accepted for full proposal.
 Collaborator, Lora Ballweber and Brian Rude, PIs.

 Developing a cooperative extension program in the Democratic Republic of Congo: UM and UNIKIN Partnership.
 USAID. $125,000.
 Preproposal accepted, full proposal due Fall 2002.
 Collaborator only, Stephan Tubene, PI.